Review by Nisaba Merrieweather

 When I read publicly, I have a habit of laying out a number of decks, face-up, with the same Major Arcana card visible on the table, so the querents can choose the deck I work with based on their artistic tastes, not influenced by the differing energies of different individual cards.
 I feel that this way, they will pick whatever artwork draws them and will get a deck in tune with their needs of the moment.
 And I see trends.
 Historically minded educated people draw the Hudes or Scapini Mediaeval.
 People with deep and raw emotional wounds invariably head for Dorothy Morrisonís Whimsical deck.
 Shopaholics draw the Oracle Deck.
 Herbally inclined people pick the Herbal Deck.
 But people struggling with the here-and-now, with husbands, children, parents, illnesses, jobs and housework, choose Granny.
 And Granny will give them both practical real-world suggestions on how to cope with whatever is going on, plus an underlying spiritual reason why it is happening, and suggestions about what they can do on deeper levels for themselves.

 You simply canít ask for better Tarot performance than that.

 Nisaba discovered Tarot in the 1970s and did her first paid reading in 1981.

-See card images from the Granny Jones Australian Tarot
+See sample card images from the Granny Jones Australian Tarot

 Contribute to Aeclectic: Write a review · Add your deck · Send us card images